 Even though it doesn’t have the best reputation, torrenting is actually an ingenious method of sharing files.
 However, it can be a bit confusing for inexperienced users, especially since there are so many (often interchangeable) terms related to discovering, downloading, and seeding torrent files.
-With this said, we’re going to do our best to teach you how to use torrents in 2020.
+With this said, we’re going to do our best to teach you how to use torrents safely.
 More precisely, we will show you how to find healthy P2P files, download one to your computer, and help the rest of the global P2P community by seeding torrent files.

 Before we jump to teaching you how to use torrents, we have an important note for you.
 You’ve probably heard that torrent websites are blocked by certain ISPs (Internet Service Providers) and that they’re banned in certain countries.
 So, even if you want nothing other than to download legal torrents (we recommend you avoid copyright infringement), your ISP might block your attempts.
 This is why we also recommend reading about anonymizing your torrent traffic and encrypting your P2P data.
 Make sure to cover the basic well before learning how to use torrents, as this will most certainly go a long way.

 Worried About Getting Caught Torrenting?
 You Need a VPN – And Here’s Why!